-I love making crazy cheesecakes with frostings, and toppings, and different flavors but there are days, when simple is truly the best way to go.
-Strawberry cheesecake is very simple but fresh strawberry flavor makes it shine very bright.
-There is no need for frosting or topping because this cheesecake has the most beautiful swirled top.
+I love making crazy cheesecakes with frostings, and toppings, and different flavors!
+But there are days when the simplest route is truly the best way to go.
+This strawberry cheesecake recipe is pretty classic, and the fresh strawberry flavor makes it shine very bright.
+There’s no need for frosting or toppings because this cheesecake has the most beautiful strawberry sauce swirled top that’s equal parts vibrant and scrumptious!

-I modeled this cheesecake after one of my favorite White Chocolate Raspberry Cheesecakes.
+I modeled this cheesecake after one of my favorites – White Chocolate Raspberry Cheesecakes.
 It just looks so pretty all swirled at the top and baked into a hypnotizing design.
-You don’t want to cover it up with a frosting.
-But, you can save the extra strawberry sauce that will be leftover for drizzling on top of individual slices.
+While you don’t want to cover it up with a frosting, you can save the extra strawberry sauce that will be left over for drizzling on top of the individual slices.

 – You can prepare strawberry sauce ahead of time and store it in the fridge until ready to make the cheesecake.
 If you do make it ahead, make sure to warm up the sauce so it’s softer and easier to spread and swirl.